8 Things To Do In Hanoi (or maybe 9 if you’re lucky)

 We really enjoyed our visit to the mausoleum.

-The wait in line is long so get there early and be prepared to hand over bags as you can’t take them in with you along with your camera.
+The wait in line is long, so get there early and be prepared to hand over bags and cameras as you can’t take them in with you.

 It’s an honour to see how much Ho Chi Minh meant and still means to the Vietnamese who come here in their thousands to pay their respects.

 The museum is very informative and gives a great insight into the man and his life.

 Ho Chi Minh’s Mausoleum